ShreySharma15/ShadowFox_BeginnerTask/README.md

-# 🦊 ShadowFox – Image Classification using CNN
+# 🦊 Image Classification using CNN

-ShadowFox is a deep learning project built using **TensorFlow** and **Streamlit**, designed to classify images from the **CIFAR-10 dataset** into one of 10 categories such as airplanes, cars, birds, cats, and more.
+This is a deep learning project built using **TensorFlow** and **Streamlit**, designed to classify images from the **CIFAR-10 dataset** into one of 10 categories such as airplanes, cars, birds, cats, and more.

-This project demonstrates training a **Convolutional Neural Network (CNN)** and deploying it as a **web app** using Streamlit.
+This project demonstrates training a **Convolutional Neural Network** and deploying it as a **web app** using Streamlit.

 You can access the live demo here:
  👉 [**ShadowFox Web App**](https://shadowfox-image-classifier.streamlit.app/)